0n0w1c/grubefi-rpi4/README.md

  - Press <kbd>Enter</kbd>

 SSD seem to be placed first in the boot order (if so, skip this). \
-If using a SD Card, you will also want to set the Boot Order. \
+If using an SD Card, you will also want to set the Boot Order. \
 By default, the SD/MMC is set to last, after long network timeouts.

 Press <kbd>Esc</kbd> when you see the Raspberry